daos-stack/daos/docs/admin/rebuild_controls.md

 ### Rebuild Finished Successfully, Reclaim in Progress

-When the rebuild stage has successfully finished and is in its `op:Reclaim` cleanup stage, `dmg` will report a (generic) busy error.
-For example when pools `p1` and `p2` are both done rebuilding and in the reclaim stage:
+When the rebuild stage has successfully finished and is in its `op:Reclaim` cleanup stage, `dmg` will report a busy error:
 ```bash
 $ dmg system rebuild stop
 System-rebuild stop request succeeded on 0 pools